kuldeepsharma1/cyber-honey-pot/UserManual.md

 time.sleep(1)
 while True:
     print("Inject wrong data...")
-    client.setCoilsBit(4, False)
+    rst1 = client.setCoilsBit(4, False)
     time.sleep(0.2)
-    client.setCoilsBit(6, True)
+    rst2 = client.setCoilsBit(6, True)
     time.sleep(0.5)
-    if not rst: print("injection failed")
+    if rst1 is None and rst2 is None: print("injection failed")
 ```

-When he run the program he got the read and write failed as shown below (because the attacker's IP address 172.23.144.1 is not in the PLC's allow read and allow write list) :
+When running the script, read and write attempts fail because the attacker's IP (`172.23.144.1`) is not in the PLC’s **Allow Read/Write List**, the I/O request are rejected by the PLC.(As shown below)

 ![](doc/img/um/um_s14.png)

-From the blue team side, then the defender checked the monitor hub's PLC ModbusPLC01's state page, then can find the Nmap http port scan action and the curl action are detected as port touch warning.
-(As shown below)
+>  **Defender Response:** From the blue team side, the defenders check the monitor hub for `ModbusPLC01`'s state page and they can observe Port Touch Warnings for Nmap scans and `curl` actions as shown below:

 ![](doc/img/um/um_s15.png)

-#### Attack Step 2: Login PLC Config Page and Modify the access permission setting.
+#### Attack Step 2: Logging into PLC Config Page and Modifying Access Permissions

-The attacker use browser to access the PLC config page http://172.23.155.209/5001 , he finds the device may be a M221 plc, then he search online to find the PLC default username and password from this link: https://www.se.com/eg/en/faqs/FAQ000241261/
+The attacker accesses the PLC config page at `http://172.23.155.209:5001` using a browser.
+Upon identifying the device as an M221 PLC, the attacker searches online and finds default login credentials on this link:  https://www.se.com/eg/en/faqs/FAQ000241261/ .

-He try the user name and password as shown below:
+Using the default admin credentials, the attacker logs in, as shown:

 ![](doc/img/um/um_s16.png)

-From the blue team side, then the defender checked the monitor hub's PLC ModbusPLC01's state page, and find that an user has login the PLC (currently we defined the login as normal, you can also change it to warning for admin user)
+> **Defender Response:** The blue team observes login activity on the monitor hub.
+Although this is currently classified as normal, it can be configured to trigger a warning for admin user logins (based on the blue team's config):

 ![](doc/img/um/um_s17.png)

-After the attacker successful login, he try to user the access config page to add his attack node IP 172.23.144.1 into the PLC allow write list as shown below:
+After successful gaining access PLC config interface, the attacker modifies the **Allow Write List**, adding his attack node IP (`172.23.144.1`) as shown below:

 ![](doc/img/um/um_s18.png)

-From the blue team side, then the defender checked the monitor hub's PLC ModbusPLC01's state page, and find that some on is trying to add one unauthorized IP address in the PLC data access and modification list as shown below:
+>  **Defender Response:** From the blue team side, the defender checked the monitor hub's PLC ModbusPLC01's state page, and find that some one is trying to add one unauthorized IP address in the PLC data access and modification list as shown below:

 ![](doc/img/um/um_s19.png)

-And based on the report, they find the attacker's IP address 172.23.144.1.
+>  And based on the report, the blue team defender finds the attacker's IP address 172.23.144.1.

-#### Attack Step3: run the FCI attack to inject the wrong coil data to PLC

-After finished the Step 2 now attack rerun his attack script and get the result as shown below:
+#### Attack Step 3: Executing False Command Injection (FCI)

+Having modified the access permissions, the attacker reruns the Modbus client script.
+This time, the PLC accepts the injected coil data, as shown:

 ![](doc/img/um/um_s20.png)

-He also go to the PLC state page to confirm that the data he injected in the PLC are shown in the PLC state.
+The attacker also confirms the changes via the PLC state page.

-When the attack happens, From the blue team side, then the defender checked the monitor hub's PLC Controller01's state page, and find that some one did modified the PLC data from the alert report as shown below:
+> **Defender Response: **The blue team checks the monitor hub's PLC Controller01's state page and detects unauthorized data modifications in the PLC state page and views detailed alerts on the monitor hub(as shown below):

 ![](doc/img/um/um_s21.png)

-The attack is detected.
-Now the blue team go to the log archive server to check the controller's latest log:
+> The attack is detected.
+Now the blue team go to the log archive server web interface to check the controller's latest log:

 ![](doc/img/um/um_s22.png)

-From the log, the blue team defender found that the PLC output coil 04 and coil 06 are modified by the attacker as shown below:
+>  By accessing the log archive server, the defender reviews recent logs to identify specific changes made by the attacker.
+The logs confirm that **Coil 04** was set to `False` and **Coil 06** to `True` as shown below:

 ![](doc/img/um/um_s23.png)

+**Defender Response: Attack Timeline and Path Analysis**

-Now based on the alert report, the blue defender can deacidize the attacker's attack path and the attack time line as shown below:
+The defender reconstructs the attack timeline based on the alerts and logs, as shown below:

 | Time stamp                              | Attack Action                                                |
 | --------------------------------------- | ------------------------------------------------------------ |